Otari MTR-12 MIDI-controlled Autolocator

 So, I will dive into it and report my progress.
 Should be fun and interesting.
 Feel free to make fun of me.

-One thought to “Otari MTR-12 MIDI-controlled Autolocator”
+3 thoughts to “Otari MTR-12 MIDI-controlled Autolocator”

 1. You actually make it seem really easy with your presentation but I find